Shipping Area Layout Workflow

 After that, outgoing orders are moved to a staging area where they are sorted and grouped together.
 Pallet loading comes next.
 Their final destination is near the loading dock or exit door, to await loading onto trucks that will deliver them out into the marketplace.

 To make all these steps come together effectively, packing and shipping areas must have well-thought-out processes, proper equipment, and clear employee procedures.
 Mistakes in this area can be costly.
 Simply put, if goods don’t make it into customers’ hands, you don’t get paid.
-Here are six ways shipping area layouts can fall short—and ways to avoid these missteps.
+You should know critical factors that can have negative impact on overall efficiency.
+Here are six ways shipping area layouts can fall short—and ways to avoid these missteps while designing warehouse and storage layouts.

 1. Flawed Warehouse Layout Design

-Customers will be unhappy if they don’t receive their orders on time.
-Getting orders out the door to customers quickly and accurately relies on a chain of events starting way back in the receiving area.
+Getting orders out of your warehouse door to customers quickly and accurately relies on a chain of events starting way back in the receiving area.
 Every step taken in the warehouse must be optimized for efficiency.
-Delays “upstream” in a warehouse will slow the arrival of products in the packing area.
+Delays “upstream” in a warehouse will slow the arrival of products in the packing area and customers will be unhappy if they don’t receive their orders on time.

-If operations elsewhere in the warehouse consistently interfere with the steady flow of products into the packing area, it’s time to reconsider the overall warehouse layout design.
+If operations elsewhere in the warehouse consistently interfere with the steady flow of products into the packing area, it’s time to reconsider the overall warehouse layout design and floor plan.
 Is the receiving department documenting items and putting them in the correct location?
 Are storage areas organized so pickers can find things?
 Are workers moving along the most efficient pick paths?
 Do you have the right material handling equipment to move products quickly and safely?

 Warehouse layout and operations must maintain a consistent flow.
 If not, the packing and shipping areas will be victims of the domino effect.